 ^{2.} The paper has been presented at the Workshop and Summer School on Social capital, corporate social responsibility and sustainable economic development.
-I am grateful to the discussants especially Giacomo degli Antoni, Leonardo Becchetti, and Felix Roth.
+I am grateful to the discussants, especially to Giacomo degli Antoni, Leonardo Becchetti and Felix Roth.
+I have also benefited from discussions with Gert Tinggaard Svendsen and Christian Bjørnskov.
+A longer version with the statistical analysis is published as Paldam (2008).